 Bethlehem joined other Lutheran schools in the county to start the Sheboygan Area Lutheran School Association in 1969.
 This organization was designed so the schools would work together for the continuing of God's kingdom.

-The decision was made in 1994 to embark on a program of self-study and school imporvement using National Lutheran School Accreditation.
-The accreditation certificate was offically presented in September 1997.
-The school was reaccredited in 2017.
+The decision was made in 1994 to embark on a program of self-study and school improvement using National Lutheran School Accreditation.
+The accreditation certificate was officially presented in September 1997.
+The school was reaccredited last in 2021.

 Another building project came in 2005.
 This time a gym, locker rooms, a kitchen, a science lab and three classrooms were added to the building.
-Bethlehem also has improved its technology department by adding SMARTBoards to each classroom and updating the computers in its lab, Chromebooks in the classrooms and I-pads throughout the building.
+Bethlehem also has improved its technology department by adding interactive flat panels to each classroom and updating Chromebooks in the classrooms and I-pads throughout the building.

 Looking back through the years to humble beginnings of this ministry, we find that the one thing that has not changed is the Gospel of the love of God in Christ Jesus.
 It is the central theme of Lutheran education.